PopovicAna/Prioritisation-of-analytical-techniques/README.md

 Use of receiver operating characteristic curves to prioritise analytical techniques used for illicit drug profiling

-## Code overview

-The following code reads in simulated data (*original data cannot be disseminated*) for illicit drug specimens, which have been profiled through several analytical techniques.
-The code then performs a target variable selection, runs various pre-treatments and comparison metrics, and takes into account different rules for defining specimen populations.
-The discrimination power of each analytical technique is assessed to determine which one exibits the optimal performance.

 ## Table of contents

   - [Code